Linköping: Politics and government

 and the Sweden Democrats (SD; Sverige Demokraterna).

 The Swedish Air Force Museum is located near the town.

 Economy

-One of the biggest employers in Linköping is Saab which among other products manufactures the SAAB Gripen fighter jet and where the SAAB 340 twin-engine commuter turboprop was produced.
+One of the biggest employers in Linköping is Saab which among other products manufactures the SAAB Gripen fighter jet and where the SAAB 340 twin-engine commuter turboprop was produced at Linköping/Saab Airport, which is why it is called "The flight city".
 The city also has a strong presence in information technology with the headquarters of IFS AB, Sectra AB and Cambio Healthcare Systems AB, as well as the presence of Motorola, Ericsson, Infor, and many others.
 Toyota Industries Sweden AB has a presence in Linköping, as one of its subsidiaries, BT Industries, is located in nearby Mjölby.

 Transport

 The city is situated south of lake Roxen (which is part of the historically important water paths Motala ström and the Göta Canal) where the E4, Sweden's highway backbone, crosses the river Stångån (and Kinda kanal).
 It is situated on the main southern railway line connecting Stockholm with Malmö and Danish capital Copenhagen.
 Linköping/Saab Airport offers daily connections to Amsterdam.

 In 2019, the city started experimenting with two autonomous buses that run along a 2 km route around the university campus.